Going to See the Wind Gennys : 84 km

 - Keep your eyes pealed for the “Not an assumed road” sign on your right, that’s your passthrough to Ballyduff.

 - Lifford has the steepest hill in the region, the grade pushes 20%.
-Fortunately, you’re heading down, but even then, there’s still a “Whoa!
+Fortunately, you’re heading down.
+But even then there’s still a “Whoa!
 Where are my brakes?” moment when you go over the top.

 - The Bethany General Store is a nice example of a real traditional general store, rather than being a variety store with pretentions, as so many are.
 Worth a stop.

-- Gravel lasts on Syer until just west of Tapley 1/4 line, one more hill up regional 10 to cross the 115 and then it’s a mostly flat cruise back into town past the airport on quiet, paved country roads to finish off the ride.
+- Gravel lasts on Syer until just west of Tapley 1/4 line, one more hill up regional 10 to cross Hwy 115 and then it’s a mostly flat cruise back into town past the airport on quiet, paved country roads to finish off the ride.